-- Remediation activities will be at the discretion of the instructor/lead instructor for major test. - Other assignments or activities may be assigned to facilitate competency in course material, ie: NCLEX questions, ATI remediation, Adaptive Quizzing assignment, and/or concept maps at instructor's discretion.
+- A designated time for students to remediate after each test will be given at the beginning of the semester. - Other assignments or activities may be assigned to facilitate competency in course material, ie: NCLEX questions, ATI remediation, Adaptive Quizzing assignment, and/or concept maps at instructor's discretion.